Self-supervised learning with rotation-invariant kernels: Method description

-In our framework, any rotation-invariant kernel satisfying the condition of Theorem~\ref{thm:schoenberg} can be used to compute the uniformity term \eqref{eq:uniformity-loss} and train a self-supervised model by minimizing \eqref{eq:total-obj}.
-This uniformity term can be interpreted as an energy functional \cite{brauchart_qmc_2014}, where $\tilde{\mathcal{K}}$ quantifies the pairwise energy.
-Intuitively, minimizing such an energy functional tends to scatter evenly the embeddings on the hypersphere.
-We now give examples of kernels that can be used for our uniformity term.
+In our framework, any rotation-invariant kernel satisfying the condition of Theorem~\ref{thm:schoenberg} can be used to compute \eqref{eq:uniformity-loss} and train a self-supervised model by minimizing \eqref{eq:total-obj}.
+The uniformity term \eqref{eq:uniformity-loss} can be interpreted as an energy functional \citep{brauchart_qmc_2014}: minimizing the average pairwise energy quantified by $\tilde{\mathcal{K}}$ tends to scatter evenly the embeddings on the hypersphere.
+We now give examples of kernels that can be used for this uniformity term.
 This illustrates that our framework offers a unification of several strategies for self-supervision.